The European Union referendum 2016 collection at the National Library of Scotland is a growing resource.

 - Europe and the world — NATO, international politics, and global security

 - Economics — protectionism, free trade, the Transatlantic Trade and Investment Partnership (TTIP), Europe since the 2008 economic crash, the north-south divide in Europe, and the Euro and Eurozone.

-In our main catalogue you can find records for EU and referendum-related publications.
+In Library Search you can find records for EU and referendum-related publications.

-Because of the scale of the topic, you could find publications using a subject search in the main catalogue.
-In the simple search, select 'subject' from the drop down box.
+Because of the scale of the topic, you could find publications using the 'subject search' option in Library Search.
+In the 'Advanced Search', change the 'Search Scope' to 'Library collections', then select 'Subject' instead of the default 'Any field' from the drop down box.
 Useful subject search terms include: